-Design homes & recreation activities.
+Design homes & activities.

 The inclusion of people affected by disability into the design of our communities is almost always an afterthought.
-This is what drives us to create design plans for (1) universally designed homes and (2) inclusive recreation activities.
+This is what drives us to create design plans for (1) universally designed homes and (2) inclusive community activities.
 View our design process here.

 Share plans with communities near & far.